Table of Contents

 Once you login, you will land on a home page where you will have to create your project.
 Click on New Project, give it a meaningful name and then hit create.

 Click on the project name to open it.

 2. Create your connectors

 The next step in the process is to create your connectors.
-Since this guide is about a Asana to MS Planner migration, we will create two connectors, the source being a Planner connector, and the target being an Asana connector.
+Since this guide is about a tenant to tenant migration targeting Teams and Microsoft 365 Groups, we will create two Teams connectors, one for the source and another one for the destination.

-Under the connectors page, click on New Connector, choose Source and then Planner.
+Under the connectors page, click on New Connector, choose Source and then Teams.